A linear model of separation for western boundary currents with bathymetry and stratification: Introduction

 \subsection{Motivation from physical oceanography}

 Numerous simplified versions of the Navier--Stokes equations adapted to the ocean configuration exist in physical oceanography.
 Our long-term interest is to describe the interaction between western boundary currents (such as the Gulf Stream) and topography, and more specifically how western boundary currents separate from the coast.
-Let us now explain some of the modelling considerations which led us to choose \eqref{NS-rho} as equations system.
+Let us now explain some of the modelling considerations which led us to choose \eqref{NS-rho} to describe the phenomenon we are interested in.

-First and foremost, the $\beta$-plane approximation (i.e. a Taylor expansion at order 1 of the Coriolis force around a given latitude, rather than at order 0) is necessary to see western boundary currents emerge.
+First and foremost, the $\beta$-plane approximation (\textit{i.e.} a Taylor expansion at order 1 of the Coriolis force around a given latitude, rather than at order 0) is necessary to see western boundary currents emerge (see \cite{pedlosky1996ocean}).
 Second, we require our model to take into account topographies that vary at the same order of magnitude than the water depth.
 Indeed, where western boundary currents separate from the coast, the depth of the ocean floor can change from a few hundred metres to several kilometres over a small horizontal scale (a few tens of kilometres).
 Thus, the (often used) assumption of small variations in topography relative to water height (see for instance \cite{desjardins1999homogeneous,masmoudi2000ekman}) does not apply to the separation phenomenon we wish to describe here.

 This last point led us to model a stratified ocean and describe a 3D stream function rather than a 2D one.
 Let us give a bit more details.
 If the ocean is assumed to be homogeneous, i.e. with constant density, then $\rho=0$ in \eqref{NS-rho} (recall that $\rho$ represents the density variations).
 As a consequence, looking formally at the main order terms in \eqref{NS-rho} as $\eps \to 0$ and taking the parameters $\eps$ and $\beta$ so that $\eps\beta\ll 1$, we obtain